Dahus/Osmia/README.md

 ## About

-Modern cross-platform core for Arma 2: Operation Arrowhead game logic and SQL.
+Modern cross-platform HiveExt replacement for Arma 2: Operation Arrowhead with Lua scripting and SQL.
 For those who need more than the standard: no recompilation, independent component updates, extended analytics and external system integration.

 ## Screenshot